Autoimmune regulator: Pathology

 The AIRE gene is mutated in the rare autoimmune syndrome autoimmune polyendocrinopathy syndrome type 1 (APS-1), also known as autoimmune polyendocrinopathy-candidiasis-ectodermal dystrophy (APECED).
 Different mutations are more common among certain populations in the world.
-The most common mutations of AIRE occur on exons 1, 2, 6, 8, and 10.
+The most common exonic mutations of AIRE occur on exons 1, 2, 6, 8, and 10.
 Exons 1 and 2 encode the HSR, exon 6 encodes the SAND domain, exon 8 is in the PHD-1 domain, and exon 10 is located in the proline-rich region between the two PHD finger domains.
 Known mutations in AIRE include Arg139X, Arg257X, and Leu323SerfsX51.

 Disruption of AIRE results in the development of a range of autoimmune diseases, the most common clinical conditions in the syndrome are hypoparathyroidism, primary adrenocortical failure and chronic mucocutaneous candidiasis.

 A gene knockout of the murine homolog of Aire has created a transgenic mouse model that is used to study the mechanism of disease in human patients.